Our recommended toddler sleep solution

 Sleep associations really help a toddler fall asleep and also resettle during the night.
 These are the things which tell him it’s sleep time, and help him fall asleep without needing you there.
 It’s essential that anything you use for a sleep association will be there if he wakes in the night, which is the key difference from a sleep association with you or his dummy.

 rather than using his light-show which plays for 10 minutes, I recommend leaving a baby sleep CD on repeat quietly right through the night.
 This will mean he has the music for as long as it takes him to fall asleep, and he should be contented lying listening to it.
 It will also be a familiar and soothing sound to help him resettle if he wakes in the night.
-Music for Dreaming is both lovely.
+White Noise is also useful as it can block out background noise.
+White Noise machines can play continuously throughout the night.

 Comfort blankie

-A little blankie or special toy is a great association with sleeping, and is great because you can take it anywhere you need him to sleep.
+At 19 months, you can introduce a little blankie or special toy, which is a great association with sleeping and is also beneficial because you can take it anywhere you need him to sleep.
 He can use it to snuggle up to and rub on his face etc. You can get him attached to one by getting it to smell like you (put it up your top for a few hours/overnight) and I recommend only letting a toddler have it at sleep times ( not something to cart round and give him whenever he is upset).
 I have a good range of suitable blankies, and Cuski is my favourite.

 Sleeping bag